This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Melt butter in a medium-sized bowl on 10 second increments (stirring between) until just melted (you don't want it to be too hot).

 - Use a fork to whisk together the flour, brown sugar, granulated sugar, cinnamon, and salt.
 Pour melted butter over mixture and use a fork to stir until crumbly and combined.

 - Bake on 350F for 35 minutes, or until centers spring back to the touch and a toothpick inserted in the center comes out with few moist crumbs or clean.

 - Allow to cool before drizzling with glaze (if using) and slicing and serving.

-- If desired, make glaze by whisking together powdered sugar and milk.
+- If desired, make glaze by whisking together powdered sugar, milk, and vanilla.
 Drizzle over cooled banana coffee cake.

 Nutrition information is automatically calculated, so should only be used as an approximation.